 Steps to recover data from undetected hard disk:

 Step 2.
-Connect the undetected hard disk to your computer.
+Connect the undetected hard disk to your PC.

 Step 3.
-Click “Next” and select the hard disk you want to recover.
-Then, crosscheck the file type and click the “Scan” tab.
+Click “Next”, then select the hard disk.
+After that, select the file type that you may lose before clicking the “Scan” tab.